Greg Kirk

-Greg M. Kirk (September 24, 1963 – December 22, 2019) was an American politician from Americus, Georgia.
+Gregory Mark Kirk (September 24, 1963 – December 22, 2019) was an American politician from Americus, Georgia.
 He was a member of the Georgia State Senate from the 13th District, representing the Georgian counties of Crisp, Dodge, Dooly, Lee, Tift, Turner, Worth and parts of Sumter and Wilcox from 2014 until his death in 2019.
 He was a member of the Republican Party.

 Personal life

 Kirk graduated with a master's degree in Psychology from Troy State University.
 He and his wife, Rosalyn, had seven children and five grandchildren.
 They lived in Americus, Georgia.

 Georgia State Senate committee memberships

 As of the 2017 Georgia Legislative Session, Sen. Kirk served on the following committees: